 For starters, a well-curated online presence.
 The young Mayor enjoys a fierce and fast-growing social media following, pushed through official and non-official means.
 Moreno supporters are loud, proud, and infectious.

 A quick Facebook search will reveal dozens of Isko Moreno support groups.
-There are large ones with tens of thousands of members such as Mayor Isko Moreno Movement, and smaller ones such as Yorme Isko Moreno 2022 with just a few hundred.
+There are large ones with tens of thousands, and smaller ones with just a few hundred.
 All of them are bursting with enthusiasm.
 Some, blatantly endorsing Isko Moreno for President.
 Others, just excited to see what he does next.

 Of course, what’s published online is only a shinier version of what Yorme has been doing offline.

 During his first few months in office, Moreno already had a handful of headline-grabbing moments.
 This included telling off University of the East officials that if they’ll disobey the city government when it comes to suspending classes, they should just close down.
 In the months leading up to Christmas, Moreno made good on his promise to “give Manila a bath” – publicly brandishing the cleaning of the Andres Bonifacio monument and the Jones Bridge rehabilitation, among others.